-Dr. Schmidlap has been in practice for 19 years.
-He first received a B.S degree in Biology at Abilene Christian University.
-He went on to graduate from the Indiana University School of Optometry.
-He completed externships in ocular disease at Omni Eye Center of Atlanta, as well as externships in primary care and contact lenses at Keesler AFB Medical Center and Lackland AFB.
+Dr Schmidlap has been in practice for over 23 years.
+He first received a B.S. degree in Biology at Abilene Christian University.
+He went on to graduate from the Indiana University school of Optometry.
+He completed an internship in ocular disease at Omni Eye Center of Atlanta, as well as ineternships in primary care and contact lenses at Keesler AFB Medical Center and Lackland AFB.
 He is a member of the American Optometric Association and the Texas Optometric Association.
-Dr. Schmidlap and his wife Kristi have been a part of the Rockwall Community for over 16 years.
-He is actively involved in providing care for Helping Hands in Rockwall, and the Sight for Students program.
-He also enjoys time with family, golf, tennis and travel.
+Dr Schmidlap has been practicing Rockwall since 2003.
+He has been actively involved in providing care for the Helping Hands clinic in Rockwall, and the Sight for Students program.

 Meet the Staff